Bytecode-Magnum/HotelListExtractor/readme.md

 * Hotel List Extraction: The program then iterates through the list of hotels and extracts necessary  details of each hotels
 * Review Extraction: For each hotel URL, the program extracts the reviews for that hotel.
 * Sentiment Analysis: The program then performs sentiment analysis on the extracted reviews using a hugging face pre trained model.
+* Util: For the utilities function which will be used quite often in the program.
+* Exception:- This is used for creating a custom Exception Message which provide the exact line number of error with error message.
+* Logger:-  To continously record the logs, which will help in monitoring the code, debugging the error and execution of program if any error is enountered.
 The project uses a modular approach, with different classes responsible for different functionalities, such as data ingestion, hotel list extraction, review extraction, and sentiment analysis.

 ### Prerequisites
 * Python 3.x